qu-gg/BnB-LootGenerator/README.md

 This will save a local PDF that can be printed off or sent to players.
 ![Screenshot 2022-04-17 184044](https://user-images.githubusercontent.com/32918812/163734919-97850aab-4466-44ee-be26-a2f4eaba70ba.png)

+## Note on PDF Viewers
+The local version of this application requires a PDFViewer capable of form/annotation rendering in order to view the generated text on the Gun Card.
+PDF Viewers are all over the place when it comes to support for this and it cannot be guaranteed LootGenerator will work with a given viewer.
+Alternative solutions were tried for rendering (e.g. pdf2image conversion, pdfjs, local chromium server), but no universal solution works.
+Without a full rewrite, this solution will have to suffice for now.
+We apologize for the inconvenience!

+Here is a list of ones that work and don't work thus far from personal testing.
+Please put up an issue if you use one of the untested versions!

+<b>Working:</b> Acrobat Reader DC,

+<b>Not Working:</b> Foxit PDF (under Safe Mode), Browser PDFs (Brave, Chromium, etc), MacOS

+<b>Untested</b>: Slim Reader, Nitro Reader, PDF Viewer Pro, Xodo PDF Reader

 ## Folder Layout:
 ```